sergueik/springboot_study/basic-mongodb-timeseries/README.md

 to visualize data from MongoDB in Grafana , will need to install [MongoDB Data Surce Grafana plugin](https://grafana.com/grafana/plugins/grafana-mongodb-datasource/) which is not free
+The [old build of the plugin](https://github.com/JamesOsgood/mongodb-grafana) is avaialable on github.

+The build and usage instructions will also be available on `http://localhost:3000/plugins/grafana-mongodb-datasource/`.
-The [old build of the plugin](https://github.com/JamesOsgood/mongodb-grafana) is avaialable on github. it can be installed into a working `grafana` container and built there after the start:
+Mongo DB Data Source Plugin it can be installed into a working `grafana` container and built there after the start:

 ```sh
 docker exec -it grafana sh
 ```